jschlosser11/academic-kickstart/content/decks-fencing/hero.md

 +++
 ## Decks & Fencing

-Algae, mold, mildew, and insect-debris flourish in our local climate and all of which negatively effect your homes appearance.
-We are proudly equipped to tackle this daunting house cleaning task, and strive for the cleanest surface possible.
+Algae, mold, mildew, and insect-debris flourish in our local climate and all of which negatively effect your decks and fencing appearance.
+We are proudly equipped to tackle this daunting deck or fence task, and strive for the cleanest surface possible.